 A monthly hour-long discussion where researchers from various disciplines and institutions share best practices and training for quantitative research projects in social sciences.
 Workshops are held on Thursdays at 1PM Montréal time on Zoom.
 All are welcome!
 If you are not on the email list, you can sign up

-here by sending an empty email (leave the subject line intact) to get the Zoom link.
+here by sending an empty email (leave the subject line intact).

 The current organizing committee includes students and professors from the Université de Montréal and McGill University: